 Sturdy aluminum case.
 Great sound.
 No tapes eaten after more than a year of testing.
 USB-C rechargeable.
 Bluetooth compatibility.
 No auto-stop on rewind or fast-forward, which leads to a terrifying ...

 We independently review everything we recommend.
-We may get paid to link out to retailer sites, and when you buy through our links, we may earn a commission.
-Learn more› By Brent Butterworth and ...
+When you buy through our links, we may earn a commission.
+Learn more› By Brent Butterworth and Arriana Vasquez Is it any wonder that some music fans ...

 The FiiO CP13 is a portable cassette player with a simple design, big buttons, and a very basic feature set.
 First unveiled during CES, the cassette player does have a few modern touches including a ...